 (a) Using the procedures contained in this Rule may result in a permit that EPA does not recognize as a valid permit.

 (b) An applicant may file an application to follow the expedited review for application certified by a professional engineer as set out in G.S.
 143-215.108(h) if:

-(1) The applicant specifically requests that the permit application be processed under the procedures in G.S.
+(1) the applicant specifically requests that the permit application be processed pursuant to the procedures in G.S.
 143-215.108(h); and

 (B) a completeness check list showing that the permit application is complete;

 (E) a certification signed by a professional engineer registered in North Carolina certifying the accuracy and completeness of draft permit and the application, including emissions estimates, applicable standards and requirements, and process specifications;

 (F) a consistency determination as required pursuant to 15A NCAC 02Q .0507(d)(1);

 (G) a written description of current and projected plans to reduce the emissions of air contaminants as required pursuant to 15A NCAC 02Q .0507(d)(2);